28ede1/flixster-starter/planning.md

 Parent-child: child of App (rendered near/above MovieList).

 Library:
 This component should be a small section of the screen that has a button to collapse it.
 It should have 3 options that allow the user to either 1) view all titles, 2) view favorited, 3) view watched movies.
+Props received: the current view string ("all" | "favorited" | "watched") and an onViewChange(key) callback.
+App owns view and filters movies into visibleMovies based on it.
+State: a local collapsed boolean for whether the panel is open (App doesn't track this).

 **TMDb endpoints**:
 URL, required params, response fields components will use and error cases to handles